UCFB is a college of Bucks New University and this course is available to applicants from the UK, EU and EEA only.

 The media landscape has changed almost beyond recognition in recent years following a digital revolution which has paved the way for a 24-hour rolling news agenda on TV and the internet.
 In that time, sport journalism has also developed to become the fastest growing sector in UK media.

-Traditional print and broadcast sports journalism, while still powerful communications platforms, are being forced to adapt and change in order to survive in a new and rapidly-developing media environment.
-As a result, sports journalists are now expected to develop a range of digital and social media skills which enable them to tell a story across a number of platforms in order to reach a wider, often global, audience.
+Traditional print and broadcast sport journalism, while still powerful communications platforms, are being forced to adapt and change in order to survive in a new and rapidly-developing media environment.
+As a result, sport journalists are now expected to develop a range of digital and social media skills which enable them to tell a story across a number of platforms in order to reach a wider, often global, audience.

 Teaching and Learning

 Your course consists of a combination of structured learning and teaching activities and independent learning.
 The programme specification will provide more information on the specific learning and teaching activities on this course.

 Your overall workload will include your learning and teaching activities and independent learning with total study time of around 10 hours being worth 1 credit.
 While your actual contact hours will depend on any option modules you choose.